Cheesecake as we know it, dense and indulgent, each velvety forkful a marvel of modern baking, has only been around for about a century.

 Chocolate Cookie Crust:

-Let cool completely before moving it into the refrigerator, where I suggest you let it chill for at least 12 to 24 hours before serving.
+- Let cool completely before moving it into the refrigerator.
+For the best results, chill for at least 12 to 24 hours before serving.
 This will allow the flavors to fully develop and intensify.

 Please note that some of the links above are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase after clicking through the link.
 I have experience with all of these companies and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something through my links.

 Amount Per Serving: Calories: 236Total Fat: 13gSaturated Fat: 5gTrans Fat: 1gUnsaturated Fat: 8gCholesterol: 0mgSodium: 133mgCarbohydrates: 30gFiber: 1gSugar: 23gProtein: 2g

 All nutritional information presented within this site are intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information on BitterSweetBlog.com should only be used as a general guideline.
 This information is provided as a courtesy and there is no guarantee that the information will be completely accurate.
 Even though I try to provide accurate nutritional information to the best of my ability, these figures should still be considered estimations.